 The most common misconception in estate planning is the belief that a Last Will and Testament is the final word on who gets what.
 In reality, beneficiary forms are legally binding contracts that take precedence over your will.
 If your will says "all to my children" but your 401(k) still lists an ex-spouse from fifteen years ago, the financial institution is legally obligated to pay the ex-spouse.

-This "Power of the Form" is why a regular beneficiary review is non-negotiable.
-Without it, you fall into the "40% Gap"—a statistic showing that nearly four out of ten account holders have outdated or incomplete designations.
-Furthermore, 70% of people have not looked at their named beneficiaries in over five years, leaving their legacy vulnerable to stale records.
+This "Power of the Form" is why a regular beneficiary review matters.
+Many account holders have outdated or incomplete designations, and many people have not looked at their named beneficiaries in years, leaving their legacy vulnerable to stale records.

 Real-World Example 1: The Ex-Spouse Trap